Who are the children excluded from education in Afghanistan?

 Many reasons are pushing families to keep their children at home: the blocking of roads by the belligerents, the fear of suicide bombings, the hostility of the Islamist movements against the education of girls, the departure of teachers, in particularly female staff, rural areas affected by the fighting or fell under the control of the insurgents.

 In addition to the war, enrolment remains hampered by cultural and economic barriers.
 Many children (20% of 7 years and 40% of 12 years) are used daily for work fields or making handicrafts, reducing their tuition time.
 Finally, the education of girls remains frowned upon in many regions, particularly in the South of the country, where traditional gender discrimination remain the more entrenched.
+Read something more about the news for Afghanistan.

 Why the development of education has long presented as a success of the American intervention?

 The international community, Americans and Europeans in mind, has poured tens of billions of euros to help rebuild the Afghanistan after the American intervention and the fall of the Taliban in 2001.
 Between waste, corruption, poorly thought-out projects, critics have accumulated on the use of these development funds in a country with weak governance.
 Among the few items of satisfaction, aid actors stressed the emphasis placed on education, starting with the girls.
+By following this link you will find a post about the new victims in Jalalabad.

 Between 2001, date of the end of the taliban regime, and 2013, beginning of the withdrawal of the bulk of the troops of NATO, the girls had returned to classes after to have been hunted between 1996 and 2001.
 Their numbers have exploded, from 5 000 to 2.4 million, in 2012.